project-gemmi/gemmi/docs/symmetry.rst

   >>> new_ops.is_systematically_absent([1, 3, 2])
   False

-Another property, the epsilon factor ε, tells how many times the symmetry operations map the reflection onto itself:
+We can calculate the epsilon factor ε, which tells how many times the symmetry operations map the reflection onto itself:

 .. doctest::